-Joel's play, YOUNG DAVID COPPERFIELD, an adaptation of Dickens' classic novel, has just had its first public reading at the Orlando Rep (FLA).
+Joel's play, YOUNG DAVID COPPERFIELD, an adaptation of Dickens' classic novel, had its first public reading at the Orlando Rep (FLA).

-Joel Gross's novels, including THE BOOKS OF RACHEL, have been selected by the Book of the Month Club and the Literary Guild.
+Joel Gross's novels include THE BOOKS OF RACHEL.
 He is a member of the Authors Guild, the Dramatists Guild, the Writers Guild, and P.E.N.